Learning Clique Forests: Introduction

 The problem of finding the dependency structure that allows to carry out inference in a system of variables is, in general, NP-complete \citep{karger2001learning,bogdanov2008complexity,chickering1996learning,chickering1994learning}, and some simplifying assumptions are required in practice.

+When a clique forest is the underlying graph of a graphical model \citep{lauritzen1996} the cliques represent a completely interdependent set of random variables, and the separator is the conditioning set that mediates the interaction between two cliques.
+The graphical model is \emph{decomposable} and has many desirable properties: the maximum likelihood estimators of the parameters are known in closed form for a number of probability distributions \citep{lauritzen1996}; the calculation of the probability density can be expressed in closed form without the need to perform a demanding calculation of the partition function; and, finally, the clique forest readily supports the application of the \emph{junction tree} algorithm (see, for instance, \citet{koller2009probabilistic}).
 As it is common in many types of probabilistic graphical models \citep{koller2009probabilistic} we make the assumption that the global dependence structure is \emph{sparse} and therefore the number of edges in the graph $G$ is small with respect to the total possible number of edges, $|E| \sim \mathcal{O}(|V|) \ll \frac{1}{2} |V| (|V| - 1)$.
 The presence of noise and the low number of samples makes it difficult to establish whether a conditional dependency between two variables is significant, and therefore it should be represented with an edge in the MRF, or whether it is due to spurious effects, in which case the associated edge should not be present in the MRF.
 Structure learning in the context of this paper is the problem of identifying and estimating significant structural links while filtering spurious interactions.

-Another assumption of the \mfcf{} is that the models are decomposable.
-Decomposability can be formulated (in the context of this paper) in two equivalent ways: the underlying graph is \emph{chordal} if and only if the underlying graph is a \emph{clique forest}. \citet{blairpeython1992} provide a demonstration of this statement ([Th.
-3.1]), as well as an excellent introduction to clique trees and chordal graphs\footnote{In most of the literature the term \emph{clique graph} is used instead of \emph{clique forest} because the graphs are assumed to be connected and the various proofs and algorithms are meant to be applied to the various connected components.
-However, we prefer the latter term.}.

-Decomposable models associated with clique forests are particularly suitable for inference \citep[Chap.
-10]{koller2009probabilistic}, since in this case inference can be carried out exactly and efficiently using variable elimination, belief propagation and the junction-tree algorithm \citep{shafer1990probability,koller2009probabilistic}.
-In the case of clique forests, the complexity of inference is defined by the size of the maximal cliques in the model, hence the interest in producing ``thin junction trees'' \citep{bach2001thin,chechetka2008efficient}, that are graphs where the maximal size of the cliques is small.

-Conversely, if the underlying graph is not a junction forest, exact inference is infeasible since it is NP-hard (see \cite{chandrasekaran2012complexity}) and has to be carried out using a number of approximate inference procedures based on sampling (e.g. Gibbs, Markov Chain Monte Carlo, importance sampling) or on deterministic approximate inference (variational approximation, loopy belief propagation, expectation propagation, see \citet{wainwrightjordan2008,koller2009probabilistic,barber2012bayesian}).
+There are many upsides to the use of sparse graphical models \citep{hastie2015statistical}: